 In summary, we have developed a microscopic theory for the SSE of antiferromagnetic insulators.
 Our theory well explains the sign reversal and the magnetic-field dependence of the SSE voltage ($\propto$ the tunneling spin current) in a semi-quantitative level.
 In this last section, we simply summarize the contents of this paper.

-In Secs.~\ref{Sec:Model}$-$\ref{Sec:SSE}, based on the non-equilibrium Green's function and the spin-wave theory, we analyze the tunneling DC spin current generated by thermal gradient in a bilayer system consisting of an antiferromagnet and a metal (see Fig.~\ref{FIG:SSE-Antiferromagnets}).
-Our analysis shows that in antiferromagnets, the dominant carrier of the spin current suddenly changes at the first-order spin-flop transition and then a sign reversal of the SSE voltage takes place (see Fig.~\ref{FIG:FieldDepSpinCurrent-Intermediate}).
-From the argument based on the spin-current formula and the magnon DoSs, we confirm that the spin current by spin-up magnons is dominant in the N\'eel phase, while spin-down magnons are dominant in the canted phase.
-We have explained that the tunneling spin current is deeply associated with the magnetic DoS, which can be observed by inelastic neutron scattering.
-Namely, we emphasize the deep relationship between SSE and neutron scattering spectra.
+In Secs.~\ref{Sec:Model}$-$\ref{Sec:SSE}, based on the non-equilibrium Green's function and the spin-wave theory, we analyzed the tunneling DC spin current generated by a thermal gradient in a bilayer system consisting of an antiferromagnet and a metal (see Fig.~\ref{FIG:SSE-Antiferromagnets}).
+Our analysis shows that in antiferromagnets, the dominant carrier of the spin current suddenly changes at the first-order spin-flop transition and then a sign reversal of the SSE voltage occurs (see Fig.~\ref{FIG:FieldDepSpinCurrent-Intermediate}).
+From the argument based on the spin-current formula and the magnon DoSs, we confirmed that the spin current due to spin-up magnons is dominant in the N\'eel phase, whereas spin-down magnons are dominant in the canted phase.
+We explained that the tunneling spin current is strongly associated with the magnetic DoS, which can be observed via inelastic neutron scattering.
+Namely, we emphasized the close relationship between the SSE and neutron-scattering spectra.

-In the canted phase, the spin current is shown to be decomposed into two parts of the static term and magnon correlation.
-The former term can be interpreted as the effect of electron spin-flip cause by the transverse magnetization (see Fig.~\ref{FIG:SpinFlip}).
+In the canted phase, the spin current was shown to consist of two parts, a static term and magnon correlation.
+The former can be interpreted as the effect of electron spin-flip caused by the transverse magnetization (see Fig.~\ref{FIG:SpinFlip}).
 This is very reminiscent of the spin flip in spin Hall magnetoresistance~\cite{Nakayama2013}.
-From the result of two main parts of the spin current, we predict that in the low-temperature canted phase, the spin current non-monotonically change as a function of the magnetic field $B$ (see Fig.~\ref{FIG:FieldDepSpinCurrent-Low}).
-Such a non-monotonic behavior has never been observed in SSE of antiferromagnets, and its detection would be a test to enhance the reliability of our theory.
+From the result of two main parts of the spin current, we predicted that in the canted phase at low temperature, the spin current non-monotonically change as a function of the magnetic field $B$ (see Fig.~\ref{FIG:FieldDepSpinCurrent-Low}).
+Such non-monotonic behavior has never been observed in the SSE of antiferromagnets, and its detection would be a test to enhance the reliability of our theory.